mvit777/BikeShop/README.md

 After a week of protobuff-fever I decided, not without regret, to step back to REST.
 While the server part was quite easy to implement, and I'll keep it for a later stage, the client part implementation showed up some not-so-easy-solvable problems that weren't fixed by the othewise excellent [AutoMapper](https://automapper.org/) package.
 In particular, handling of null values and mapping of "grpc entities" (don't know if this term makes sense) and some missing types made me think twice.
 While [Code first project](https://docs.microsoft.com/en-us/aspnet/core/grpc/code-first?view=aspnetcore-5.0) might come to rescue it has some drawbacks on its own.
 Moreover, I suspect the naive implementation of my domain models and Mongo entities played a role in the above problems.
 Definetly time for a refactor and more study/planning before a second attempt.
 However, I'm definetly not giving up.
 I'll soon branch the project and keep trying.
-In the meanwhile, I moved the documentation of first attempt [here]().
-At least the server will co-exist without problems.
+In the meanwhile, I moved the documentation of first attempt [here](https://github.com/mvit777/BikeShop/blob/master/BikeShopWS/gRPC.md) and I'll keep updating it.
+At least the server part will co-exist without problems.

 ## Last Paragraph: a quick note about the BikeShop WS ##
 (...more to come...)